Nvidia GeForce RTX 3090: release date, where to buy, price and specs

 Where to buy an RTX 3090

 The RTX 3090 isn’t on sale just yet, but several retailers have already put up their product pages for the RTX 3090, as well as various bits of pricing information.
-The RTX 3090’s release time on September 24th will likely be the same as the RTX 3080 – that is, 6am PT / 2pm BST, but I’ll update this article with more information as soon as it becomes available.
+The RTX 3090’s release time on September 24th will likely be the same as the RTX 3080 (6am PT / 2pm BST), but I’ll update this article with more information as soon as it becomes available.

-In the meantime, these are the retailers selling the RTX 3090 in the UK:

-The US doesn’t have quite as many retailers with RTX 3090 price listing just yet, but I’ll update this list with more as they start coming through:

 So far, these are the cheapest RTX 3090 prices I can find in the UK and the US, but more will no doubt be coming through as we get closer to its official launch on September 24th.
 I’ll be adding more RTX 3090 cards to this list soon, so keep your eyes peeled.